mrenrich84/CV/README.md

 TDD was another revelation: I found it so beatiful, helpfull and easy to code with tests on your side that I cannot think about surviving in this world without it.

 #### Attention to detail
-I had the unpleasent responsibility of archiving file systems with no clear structures, where naming where almost random and everything was messed up.
-I worked on logs where colleagues were taking notes for themselves only (sometimes not even in English!).
-I saw and appreciated companies that constrained everybody to work on defined standards.
+I worked in situations where people were not given standards or nobody was paing attention to them, others where companies constrained the use of correct naming and log entries.
 Throught these experiences, I learned the importance of being a details maniac and consider your colleagues while working on a project.

 On a vessel where I worked for a year, I have been given the task to write a manual for defining standards while at same time I developed a series of checklist for reducing errors and mantaining the quality of the work high.

 #### Numbers freak
-A good part of hydrographic surveying involves filtering data on statistic models (Standard Deviation and 95% confidence as basic examples).
-Within it, I found out how keen I am on statistics, data and playing with it in general.
+A good part of hydrographic surveying involves filtering data on statistic models (Standard Deviation and 95% confidence as basic examples) and this uncovered a part of me keen on statistics, data and playing with it in general.

-When I buyed the restaurant, I suddenly started collecting the most statistics as possible, which then I used to redefine opening hours, personnel shifts, but also to redefine production or assess structural changes of the establishment.
+When I buyed the restaurant, I suddenly started collecting the most data as possible, which then I used to redefine opening hours, personnel shifts, but also to redefine production or assess structural changes of the establishment.

 #### Happy feedback receiver
 I learned to positively receive feedback, even strong ones, deeply reflecting on them.